daviebadger/notes/restructuredtext/restructuredtext.rst

    .. code:: rst

-      This :strong:`word` will be formatted as bold text.
+      Do :strong:`not` forget to make your bed!

 #. a role inside a word:

    .. code:: rst

-      Thisis\ :strong:`one`\ word (thisisoneword), where the word "one" will be formatted as bold text.
+      Thisis\ :strong:`one`\ word, where the word "one" will be formatted as bold text.

 Literal Role